Meduza3/codenotary/task.md

     Backend API:
         Develop an API to:
             Add or update dependency details in the SQLite database, integrating data from deps.dev.
-            Retrieve stored dependency details, including the OpenSSF score.
-            Provide CRUD operations to manage dependencies.
-            Enable querying by dependency name and OpenSSF score.
+DONE =) Retrieve stored dependency details, including the OpenSSF score.
+DONE =) Provide CRUD operations to manage dependencies.
+DONE =) Enable querying by dependency name and OpenSSF score.
+DONE =)

     Frontend:
         Create a user-friendly interface that: